karlhulme/sengi/readme.md

 The primary key is always a single unique id.
 This ensures a good spread of documents across any logical or physical partitions created by the database while allowing us to access them with only one piece of information.

 A **child authoritative document** is one that exists in a one-to-many relationship with a parent.
 These records will need a secondary index on the field that links the child to the parent.
-If the secondary index is actually a copy of the table (as per DynamoDB) then all keys (but not all fields) should be projected into this secondary index.
+If the secondary index is actually a copy of the table (as per DynamoDB) then all keys (but not necessary all fields) should be projected into this secondary index.

 ### A Warehouse Document